 This question is one concerning audience.
-Usually, when fundraising, an organization's final objective is to obtain the money of some group of people.
-In exchange for the group's money, an organization provides the group a service related to that group's interests.
+When fundraising, an organization's ultimate objective is to generate money from some group of people.
+In exchange for the group's money, an organization provides the group a service related to the group's interests.
 By defining an audience in terms of its interests, your organization may discover useful principles that will answer many other questions concerning your fund raising.
-This is not to say that your organization should completely ignore the interests of those outside the fund raising effort's direct audience.
+This is not to say that your organization should completely ignore the interests of those outside the fundraising effort's direct audience.
 To the contrary, most successful fund raising efforts are planned with inclusivity in mind.

 Example: Many ethnic associations sponsor dinners which feature their culture's style of food.
 These dinners are meant for several "audiences" within the student body.
 The first and perhaps most important is their own membership.
 The effort of hosting a dinner pulls members together while it provides the members with an opportunity to celebrate the culture of their organization.
 The dinners are also useful because they attract new members to the organization.
 Therefore, the second audience is the body of potential recruits within the student body.
-A third audience for a cultural dinner is the student body in general.
+A third audience for a cultural dinner is the rest of the student body in general.
+Therefore, many cultural groups will include an element of cultural education into these primarily social events.
 Activities such as dinners may provide an organization with name recognition and increase cultural awareness among those who might not otherwise know of the group.
-Each of these audiences have different interests which can be served by a well-organized dinner.
+Each of these audiences has a different interest that can be served by a well-organized dinner.
 And all of this can occur while raising funds for the organization.

-"What is to be done?"
+What is to be done?

-Methods of fund raising can be usually categorized in two ways; they are either activities or sales campaigns.
+Methods of fundraising can be usually categorized in two ways; they are either activities or sales campaigns.
 It is important to note, however, that these are not mutually exclusive.
 An organization may sell products at an activity, or it may host an activity to promote interest in a product being sold.
 An activity may even be combined with other activities.
-Likewise, different products can be sold at the same table.
-Common fund raising activities and sales campaigns include dances, study breaks, contests, field trip, mixers, talent attractions, carnival rides, concerts, clothing sales, raffle tickets, memorabilia sales and auctions.
+Likewise, different products can be sold at the same time.
+Common fundraising activities and sales campaigns include dances, study breaks, contests, field trips, mixers, talent attractions, carnival rides, concerts, clothing sales, raffle tickets, memorabilia sales and auctions.

-Example: An excellent example of a fund raising effort which involves several activities and sales campaigns is the Casino Night sponsored by the Ezra Stiles and Morse Student Activities Committees (SACs).
+Example: An excellent example of a fund raising effort which involves several activities and sales campaigns is the Casino Night sponsored by the Ezra Stiles and Morse Student Activities Committees.
 In the past, Casino Nights have been preceded by sales campaigns peddling specialty shot glasses, discounted tickets for Casino Night tickets, and t-shirts.
 These campaigns, when they are successful, both publicize the evening and raise extra cash.
 Those who pay the admittance fee for Casino Night itself are treated to fortune tellers, dance floors, pretend gambling, a bar and an auction to top the night off.

-"Where will the activity be held?"
+Where will the activity be held?